mre/envy/README.md

 cargo install envy-cli
 ```

-Add the following line at the end of the `~/.zshrc` file:
+Add the following line to the end of your `~/.zshrc` file:

 ```
 eval "$(envy hook zsh)"